Your Questions about Photo Enforcement and More, Answered.

 Construction workers and hydro employees don’t have set hours.
 While you may feel absolutely sure there isn’t anyone there because you don’t see anyone or because it’s the evening, weekend or a holiday, the reality is, there might be.

-Tickets are mailed out within 14 days of the date of the offence.
-We do not confirm if a ticket has or might be issued.
+Fines are mailed out within 14 days of the date of the offence.
+We do not confirm if a fine has or might be issued.

 If you want to check after the 14 days, you can contact the Provincial Offences Court at 373 Broadway in Winnipeg (telephone: 204-945-3156 or toll-free: 1-800-282-8069) or any Regional Provincial Court Office.
 All Provincial Court Offices are open Monday to Friday between 8:30 a.m. and 4:30 p.m. (excluding holidays).